 Life is lived in the mess.
-If you aren’t in the arena getting your butt kicked, you’re not living.
+If you aren’t in the arena, getting your butt kicked from time to time, you’re not living.

 In my experience, if you want to discover who you truly are, you have to be okay with getting lost.
-Here’re 4 ways that you can heal your inner world and find yourself when you feel lost in life:
+Here are 4 ways that you can heal your inner world and find yourself when you feel lost in life:

 1. Unplug to Connect to Yourself